Help us improve

 }

 All bib entries are parsed.
-Entries with a file field (~95% of Paperpile entries) use PDF upload.
-Only sources for bibkeys that are actually cited in the drafts are uploaded.
+Entries with a file field (~95% of Paperpile entries) are imported into the File Search store.
+Only sources for bibkeys that are actually cited in the drafts are imported.

 [@key] and in-text @key citations[@key, p.
 42][@a; @b] (queried together)[^id]: footnote bodiessee, cf., see also, etc. (softens verification)[@key] (holding that X)REVIEW-CITES.md with: